ChantalD29/Milestone-Project-1/README.md

 - **Benefits page**:
 Provides information about the main benefits of mindfulness.
 - **Signup (form)**:
-Here the user can sign up and will receive a thank you message.
+Here the user can sign up and will receive a thank you message that redirects to the homepage 10 seconds after.
 - **Plans page**:
 Here the user can find the available premium plans offered by Mindfully, as well as a prompt to start the free trial.

 ## Future Implementations
-- Add a new page for a test/challenge (as a form, with radios or checkboxes) to spark curiosity in the users and invite them to integrate mindfulness tips in their lifestyle.
+- Add a new page for a *challenge*, or a *test* (as a form, with radios or checkboxes) to spark curiosity in the users and invite them to integrate mindfulness tips in their lifestyle.
 - Create a page for each technique and link it them to each technique image in the gallery.
-I would also add a dropdown menu for the technique page listing all techniques so that users can learn more about each technique.
+I would also add a *dropdown menu* for the technique page listing all techniques so that users can easily navigate the techniques section.
-- Create another page for virtual events and meetups.
+- Create another page for *virtual events and meetups*.
+- Improve the overall *responsiveness* design on small screens, especially for the signup and plans pages (see section [Known Bugs](#known-bugs) )

 # User Experience (UX)